theodotos/Farewell/README.md

 Github is a [walled garden](https://en.wikipedia.org/wiki/Closed_platform).
 It is florid and fragrant but a walled garden nevertheless.
 We have been lured by its charms and forgot all about what lies inside its walls.

 Now a new Giant dwells insides the walls.
 And I don't want to be here anymore.
-I a not the only one that feels this way.
+I am not the only one that feels this way.

 People have been looking for alternatives ever since the announcement.
 I don't want to go to Gitlab.org, Bitbucket or the ill-fated Sourceforge.
 I prefer setting up my own code hosting platform.
 There are some self-hosted alternatives: